 [Don’t miss the cameo after the end credits]

 Knightmare, it is worth saying, has left unfinished business.
-Despite its controversial axe in 1994, constant pressure by fans for its return persuaded Tim Child, then of Televirtual, to mould his technological developments towards an advanced VR gaming system to create a new series.
+Since its controversial axe in 1994, pressure by fans for its return persuaded Tim Child, then of Televirtual, to arc his developments towards an advanced VR gaming system in hope of a new series.

 “Through My Eyes Only”: Playing Quester

-Keeping it Real
+Keeping it real